- by Daniel

 Using a gel pack is a great way to soothe the pain in your back and encourage the swelling to go down post surgery.

 And this will help you to heal faster.

-So a great gift idea for a loved one after a back operation is the Chattanooga Reusable Gel Ice Pack.
+So a great gift idea for a loved one after a back operation is a set of iReliev cold therapy gel ice packs.